Script Development / SQL Construction DFF.SQL

 SQL statement, may include parameter placeholders.

-? represents an escaped parameter;
+? indicates an escaped parameter;

-?? represents an unescaped parameter. |
+?? indicates a non-escaped parameter. |

 sql_params |